DataDog/documentation/content/en/dashboards/widgets/slo.md

 ### Configuration

-1. On the dashboard page, add an SLO Summary widget.
-2. Select an SLO from the dropdown menu.
+1. Select an SLO from the dropdown menu.
+2. You can filter your query with tags.
+For Metrics-based SLOs, leverage [template variables][100] to dynamically scope your results.
 3. Select up to three different time windows.

-**Note:** The `Global Time` allows you to display your SLO's status and error budget over arbitrary time periods within the past 90 days.
-Additionally, you can specify an optional unique SLO target for the arbitrary time period.
-Specifying an SLO target is required to display an error budget and for being able to color code the SLO status value as green or red.
-If no SLO target is specified only the SLO status is shown and the font color remains gray.

 ### Options

+#### Set the time window

+Select up to three different rolling time windows.
+Optionally, you can select a calendar time window or select the Global Time.

+The `Global Time` allows you to display your SLO's status and error budget over arbitrary time periods within the past 90 days.

+You can specify an optional unique SLO target for the arbitrary time period.
+To display an error budget and to color code the SLO status value as green or red, you need to specify an SLO target.

+**Note**: If the SLO input target is not specified, only the SLO status is shown and the font color remains gray.

 #### Display preferences